infobloxopen/terraform-provider-bloxone/modules/bloxone_anycast/README.md

 <!-- BEGIN_TF_DOCS -->
 # Terraform Module to Create BloxOne Anycast Configurations

-This Terraform module is designed to configure BloxOne Anycast services with DHCP HA pairs and DNS configurations based on the specified services.
+This Terraform module is designed to configure BloxOne Anycast services with DHCP HA pairs and DNS, DFP configurations based on the specified services.
 It retrieves existing BloxOne hosts, sets up anycast configuration profiles, and adds protocols like BGP and OSPF.

 ## Features